generaliinformatik/ls4rexx/README.md

 # Licenses

-ls4rexx is published under the Apache 2.0 License
+ls4rexx is published under the Eclipse Public License 2.0

 # Building and Contributing